Marc Parent (executive): Canadair and Bombardier

-CAE
+CAE Inc.

-In February 2005, Parent joined CAE to take on the role of group president, Simulation Products.
-CAE had been financially struggling since 2004, and Parent was hired to correct the situation.
-In 2006, he was promoted to group president, Simulation Products and Military Training & Services.
-His role at CAE was once again expanded in 2008, as he was promoted to executive vice president and chief operating officer.
-As executive vice president and COO, he was responsible for all four of the company's business segments and all new growth initiatives.
-In November 2008, he joined CAE's board of directors.
-Following the retirement of CAE's CEO Robert E. Brown August 12, 2009, CAE's board of directors announced that Parent would be chosen as his successor.
-Parent officially became president and chief executive officer of CAE in October 2009.
+In February 2005, Parent joined CAE to take on the role of Group President of Simulation Products.
+In 2006, he was promoted to Group President of Simulation Products and Military Training & Services and in 2008 promoted to executive vice president and chief operating officer, joining the company's board of directors the same year.
+Parent became president and CEO of the company in October 2009.

-As president and CEO, Parent focused on expanding CAE's position in the flight training business and diversifying CAE's product portfolio, including expansion into the healthcare sector.
-Under his leadership, CAE expanded its core military training in the U.S. through the acquisition of L3 Harris' military training business.

-Under Parent's leadership, CAE became the first carbon neutral Canadian aerospace company, and in November 2022, CAE was voted as one of Canada's top employers.

-COVID-19 response

 With the shortages of Personal Protective Equipment (PPE) for healthcare workers and ventilators in Canada at the onset of the COVID-19 pandemic, and the loss of revenue caused due to travel restrictions related to the pandemic, Parent shifted CAE's focus towards helping Canada's COVID-19 response.
 Under Parent's leadership, CAE developed the CAE Air1™ ventilator, signing a contract with the Government of Canada to manufacture and supply 10,000 ventilators.
 In 2021, Parent led the charge in a mobilization effort with many large Quebec and Canadian companies to work with the government so they could expedite the vaccination effort by opening their own "vaccination hubs" for employees.
 CAE's vaccination centre opened in April 2021 and administered over 33,000 doses of vaccine.

+During his time as CEO of CAE, the company became the first carbon neutral Canadian aerospace company, and in November 2022, CAE was voted as one of Canada's top employers.
+Company revenue also doubled to $4.3 billion during his time as CEO.
+In 2024, Parent announced he would be retiring from CAE and left his role in the company in August 2025.

 Other corporate activities

-Parent serves on the board of directors of Telus, McGill University Health Centre Foundation, and the Business Council of Canada (BCC).

 Parent chaired the board for Aero Montreal, Quebec's aerospace cluster, from 2008 until 2010.
 He is a past board member and chair for the Aerospace Industries Association of Canada (AIAC).
 He also served as a member of the board of directors and executive committee for the Canadian Association of Defence and Security Industries (CADSI).

+As of 2025, Parent serves on the board of directors of Telus and the McGill University Health Centre Foundation.
+He also served on the Business Council of Canada.